These Poly-Mart Rain Tanks are the perfect solution to your Rain Harvest needs.

 Outdoor Hand Washing

 Primary Household Water Consumption

-Rainwater collection systems are appropriate for almost any area, especially drought stricken areas.
-Areas with low annual rainfall totals value water more than anyone, so when it actually does rain, you should want to catch it!
+Rainwater collection systems are appropriate for almost any area, especially drought-stricken areas.
+Areas with low annual rainfall total value water more than anyone, so when it actually does rain, you should want to catch it!
 There are a number of different types of systems to harvest rainwater ranging from very simple “Dry” systems to the complex industrial “Wet” systems.
 A dry system leaves no rainwater in your plumbing after the rain stops.
-Wet systems have in-ground plumbing for aesthetic reasons as many feel exposed pipe can be an eye sore.
-In wet rainwater harvesting systems, it’s necessary too have a low release drain point for draining the left over rainwater in your plumbing after it stops raining.
+Wet systems have in-ground plumbing for aesthetic reasons as many feel exposed pipe can be an eyesore.
+In wet rainwater harvesting systems, it’s necessary too have a low release drain point for draining the leftover rainwater in your plumbing after it stops raining.

 Rainwater Harvesting is the catchment and storing of rainwater for reuse at a later date.
 It's Free to collect water and one of the most viable resources to sustain life.
-When you Harvest Rainwater your helping yourself, and the environment.
-Also known as Rain Collection and Rain Capture, the reasons for collecting rainwater are vast and virtually any structure can collect it’s own rainwater with proper equipment.
+When you Harvest Rainwater you're helping yourself and the environment.
+Also known as Rain Collection and Rain Capture, the reasons for collecting rainwater are vast and virtually any structure can collect its own rainwater with proper equipment.